stevencurtis/SwiftCoding/LeetCode/Contests/194/README.md

 ## 1486.
 XOR Operation in an Array
 This is a task around [logical operators](https://medium.com/@stevenpcurtis.sc/logical-operators-in-swift-b20a1e9b53af).

-You are asked to return the bitwise `XOR` (which in Swfit is ^) of an array where each element is defined by `nums[i] = start + 2 * i` where start is the initial element in the array, and i is the index of the array.
+You are asked to return the bitwise `XOR` (which in Swift is ^) of an array where each element is defined by `nums[i] = start + 2 * i` where start is the initial element in the array, and i is the index of the array.

 ![xoroperation](Images/xoroperation.png)<br>
 <sub>[Click for Gist](https://gist.github.com/stevencurtis/7f3e915c2b5b7838df10c4a02d475707)<sub>